Meet the coalition team

 Ashley Bennett assists with the implementation of the coalition’s advocacy strategy and initiatives.
 Previously, she worked as a researcher on a U-5 child health evaluation in Tanzania while pursuing her MHS in International Health at the Johns Hopkins School of Public Health.
 Prior to her graduate studies, Ashley worked with the Senate Health, Education, Labor and Pensions Committee on the health policy team of Senator Edward Kennedy.
 She received her BA in Political Science from Wellesley College.

 Nicholas Taylor provides overall support for coalition activities.
 Formerly, Nick worked for the Enough Project at Center for American Progress and lived in Kenya on a fellowship helping to establish social businesses in a remote village.
-He graduated from University of the Pacific where he earned a BS in International Business.
+He received his BS from the University of the Pacific.